pppiyo/PillBuddy/README.md

 ## Challenges

 - Finding a meaningful problem to work on
-- Quickly learn AI development and DAIN platform from scratch
 - Define the scope of project based on limited time and resources
+- Quickly learn AI development and the DAIN platform from scratch

 ## Accomplishments